emm71201/Reducing-Circuit-Depth-with-Qubitwise-Diagonalization/README.md

 ## Tutorial

 ### Prepare the commuting Pauli Strings
-* Ensure the Pauli strings are writen in the file such that each line is a pair
+* Ensure the Pauli strings are writen in the file where each line is a Pauli string (for example XX (on the first line), YY (on the second line))

-* Call the function `helpers.read_hamiltonian(path_to_the_file)`
-  - The function returns a list of Pauli strings objects (pstring class implemented in the file `pstring.py`)
+* Call the function `main` in the file diagonalize.py.
-  - We call this list `pauli_strings`
-  - We will pass this list to the `main_diagonalizder` function in `diagonalize.py`
+* The Function returns X, Z, S, U

-* Call the function `diagonalize.main_diagonalizer(pauli_strings)`
+* U is the quantum circuit
-  - This function returns `X,Z,S,U`
-  - `X`: The X part of the Tableau.
-It should always be `0` otherwise the diagonalization failed.
+* X is the transformed X part of the tableau.
+It should be a zero matrix.
-  - If `X` is not `0`, ensure that the Pauli strings given indeed commute with one another.
-If they do, contact the authors
-    - Edison Murairi: `emm712@gwu.edu`
-    - Michael Cervia: `cervia@gwu.edu`
-  - `Z`: The Z part of the Tableau.
-It contains the resulting Pauli strings from the diagonalization.
-See the paper for the description.
+* Z is the transformed Z part of the tableau.
-  - `S`: The sign (`+` or `-`) of the resulting Pauli strings.
+* S is the sign of the transformed Pauli strings.
+(0 means +, 1 means -)
-  - `U`: The resulting quantum circuit writen in `qiskit`.